luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 # MultiQC

- - Generate a comprehensive report of post-alignment QC using MultiQC from different Quality Control tools eg RSeqQC, QoRTs.
- - [MultiQC](http://multiqc.info) aggregates results from bioinformatic analyses across samples into a single report
+ Generate a comprehensive & interactive report of post-alignment QC using MultiQC from different Quality Control tools eg RSeqQC, QoRTs.
+[MultiQC](http://multiqc.info) aggregates results from bioinformatic analyses across samples into a single report

- - MultiQC searches a folder for analyses & compiles a HTLM report that summarises the output from multiple bioinformatic tools
+ MultiQC searches a folder for analyses & compiles a HTLM report that summarises the output from multiple bioinformatic tools

 General post-alignment QC:
 - STAR log files